manullanes/gettingandcleaning/README.md

 ##Getting and Cleaning Data Project
 =================================
+# Script run_analysis.R

-The scrip is divide in the following steps:
+The script is divide in the following steps:

 - 1.Setting of the working directory.
 - 2.Reading of the features labels (only mean and standard deviation).
 Values are saved in the data frame **features**.